 Portfolio Turnover Risk - Due to its investment strategy, the Fund may buy and sell securities frequently.
-This may result in higher transaction costs and additional capital gains tax liabilities, which may affect the Fund's performance.
+This may result in higher transaction costs and taxes subject to ordinary income tax rates as opposed to more favorable capital gains rates, which may affect the Fund's performance.